 - Question Text (prompt, answer options, and explanation)

-- Learning standard (Common Core, NGSS, ACT, and College Board)
+- Learning Standard (Common Core, NYS Next Generation, TEKS, NGSS, ACT, and College Board)

-Note: All Albert searches are based on exact matches.
+All Albert searches are based on exact matches.
 The means that the broader your search term, the more likely you are to find results.
-For example, if you search for the tag "evolution-mechanism," you will find only results with that specific label.
-If, however, you search the keyword "evolution" you will see results for "evolution-mechanism" and "evolution-and-diversity-of-life."
+For example, if you search for the tag "place-value-relationships" you will find only results with that specific title.
+If, however, you search the keyword "relationships" you will see both the "place-value-relationships" and "proportional-relationship" tags as results.